-We promote an open and transparent culture in which all concerns about all adults working in or on behalf of The Gates (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+We promote an open and transparent culture in which all concerns about all adults working in or on behalf of St. Michael's CE Primary School (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.

 What is a Low Level Concern?